hermannloose/hermannloose.github.com/_posts/2012-04-15-codejam-qualification.md

 Tongues"](http://code.google.com/codejam/contest/1460488/dashboard#s=p0)
-must've really been (which is also what I was told on Google+ today) but back then, I panicked—even without the requirement to do particularly well—and went straight to the other problem descriptions.
+must've really been (which is also what I was told on Google+ today) but back then, I panicked—even without the requirement to do particularly well—and went straight for the other problem descriptions.

 I settled on ["Recycled Numbers"](http://code.google.com/codejam/contest/1460488/dashboard#s=p2) as the